lmiller1990/vue-testing-handbook/src/finding-elements-and-components.md

 it("does not render a Child component", () => {
   const wrapper = mount(Parent)

-  expect(wrapper.find(Child).exists()).toBe(false)
+  expect(wrapper.findComponent(Child).exists()).toBe(false)
 })
 ```

-The implementation for `find` is quite complex, since it works with the `querySelector` syntax, as well as several other syntaxes.
+The implementation for `find` and `findComponent` is quite complex, since it works with the `querySelector` for DOM elements, as well as several other syntaxes for Vue components.
 You can see the part of the source that finds children Vue components [here](https://github.com/vuejs/vue-test-utils/blob/dev/packages/test-utils/src/find.js).
 It basically checks the component's `name` against each child rendered, and then checks the `constructor`, and some other properties.

 As mentioned in the previous paragraph, the `name` property is one of the checks done by `find` when you pass a component.
 Instead of passing the component, you can simply pass an object with the correct `name` property.
 This means you do not need to `import` the component.
 Let's test the case when `<Child>` should be rendered: